 When to Trim

 Nails at their longest should just clear the ground when the puppy stands in place.
-If you hear him "clicking" over the linoleum like a tap-dancer, he needs a trim.
+If you hear "clicking" over the linoleum like a tap-dancer, the nails need a trim.
 Your groomer or veterinarian can trim your dog’s nails at routine visits, but it’s easy enough to do yourself.

 Nail Care Equipment